sonai-commits/early-modern-printer-attribution/README.md

 - **Strict-clandestine**: also masks the printer's known bookseller partners.
 Closer to a real anonymous attribution case.
 - **Strictest-clandestine**: additionally suppresses the year.
-Only visual evidence carries signal.
-The worst case.
+Only visual evidence carries information (The worst case).

 ## Evaluation results